 2. Choose distance before speed

-Training for long distance races is like constructing a building.
+Training for long-distance races is like constructing a building.
 It is more important to spend time on creating a good foundation than having busy building the walls up – to build the foundation on solid ground first.
-When you train for long distance races, is the first priority to spend time on the long easy runs, rather than run in a high pace.
+When you train for long-distance races, is the first priority to spend time on the long easy runs, rather than run at a high pace.
 When you have created a good base with a good pace, you can start working on improving your running times.

-Another reason for this cautious start is that training with high pace or with high intensity, requires higher demands to the shock absorption by the more powerful landing.
+Another reason for this cautious start is that training at a high pace or with high intensity requires higher demands to the shock absorption by the more powerful landing.
 For the UN- trained runner, this kind of training will result in a high risk of overload injuries.
 This does not mean that you always have to run the same distance or at the same pace.
 You can vary the distances, the terrain and routes.
-It is just important that the body builds-up to train for a long time.
+It is just important that the body builds-up to run for a long time.

 3. Move forward gradually

 Start gradually be patient and prudent.
 This principle is based on the need to be patient with the training.
 Your body needs time to gradually becoming stronger.
 In particular, bone, cartilage and tendons require time to adapt the regular training.
-Remember bones tendons and muscles recover in different pace.
-The philosophy is that you do not increase your training volume by more than 5 to 10 percent on a weekly basis.
+Remember bones tendons and muscles recover at a different pace.
+The philosophy is that you do not increase your training volume by more than 5 to 10 percent weekly.

-In the first months of the running career, you should be comfortable tired after a training and have the feeling, that you could repeat the training session immediately again.
-In relation to the heart rate, should the training mainly take place with heart rate values between 60 and 80 percent of the heart rate reserve.
+In the first months of the running career, you should be comfortably tired after training and have the feeling, that you could repeat the training session immediately again.
+Concerning the heart rate, should the training mainly take place with heart rate values between 60 and 80 percent of the heart rate reserve.

 4. Hard vs easy training

 It is rarely a good idea to train hard two days in a row.
 You can assess the training intensity by the heart rate from a heart rate monitor – HRM.
 You can also consider the intensity from the time you have spent on the training.
-When the body is loaded to hard and / or prolonged stress, it will take longer time than usual, before it has recovered and reached the super compensation phase, where the next training ideally should take place.
+When the body is loaded to hard and/or prolonged stress, it will take a longer time than usual, before it has recovered and reached the super-compensation phase, where the next training ideally should take place.

 The body’s response to training can register by measuring the resting heart rate in the morning and compare the current heart rate measurement with previous measurements.
-If the resting heart rate in the morning, the day after a training is abnormally high about 5 beats per minute or more above normal, it is often because the body is not sufficiently recovered.
-To avoid too many uncertainties in planning of the training and to avoid unrest (restlessness) in relation to over training, it is therefore a good idea to have a hard training session followed by an easier.
+If the resting heart rate in the morning, the day after training is abnormally high about 5 beats per minute or more above normal, it is often because the body is not sufficiently recovered.
+To avoid too many uncertainties in planning of the training and to avoid unrest (restlessness) with overtraining, it is therefore, a good idea to have a hard training session followed by an easier.